bfs-io/banana-for-scale/content/blog/net-core-6-blazor-crud-app-tutorial.md

   In this tutorial I will show how to build a simple CRUD app using Blazor and .Net Core 6 Preview
 ---
+# Phase I
+Preliminary tasks.
+Estimated time.
+30 minutes.

-# Install .Net Core 6 Preview
+## Install .Net Core 6 Preview

 Let's start by reading [this Microsoft announcement](https://devblogs.microsoft.com/dotnet/announcing-net-6-preview-1/) on .Net Core 6 Preview